Consdata/kouncil/README.md

 [![Build Status](https://travis-ci.com/Consdata/kouncil.svg?branch=master)](https://travis-ci.com/Consdata/kouncil)
 [![Docker](https://img.shields.io/docker/pulls/consdata/kouncil.svg)](https://hub.docker.com/r/consdata/kouncil)

 Kouncil lets you monitor and manage your Apache Kafka clusters using a modern web interface.
 It's free & open source kafka web UI, [feature-rich](#features) and [easy to set up](#quick-start)!
 This simple kafka tool makes your DATA detectible, helps to troubleshoot problems and deliver optimal solutions.
-Yoy can easily monitor brokers and theirs condition, consumer groups and theis pace along with the current lag or simply view the content of topics in real time.
+Yoy can easily monitor brokers and their condition, consumer groups and their pace along with the current lag or simply view the content of topics in real time.

 Here are some of **the main features of [Kouncil](https://kouncil.io)**.
 For a more comprehensive list check out the [features section](#features).
 * Advanced record browsing in table format